Upcoming Events

 24 October, 2024 | Zoom

-On 22 September 2024, the United Nations adopted the Pact for the Future at the Summit of the Future (SOTF) in New York.
-The Pact is a comprehensive document covering varied issues from Peace and Security, Development and Finance, Science and the Global Digital Compact, to Youth and the Declaration on Future Generations, and Strengthening the UN.
+The United Nations adopted the Pact for the Future at the Summit of the Future in New York.
+The Pact addressed issues such as Peace and Security, Development and Finance, Science, the Global Digital Compact, Youth, and Future Generations.
+FOGGS organized this online event, bringing together representatives from global think tanks, civil society, academic institutions, diplomatic missions, foreign ministries, and the public to discuss the Pact and explore next steps for strengthening global governance.

 Running out of Diplomats?
 A discussion on the changing nature of diplomacy and the staffing challenges of the diplomatic sector